 My editing career began in 2012, when I edited blog articles for small and medium-sized businesses.
 I started editing books in 2016, when I began work for Ooligan Press.
 I am most familiar with Chicago style, though I am comfortable navigating any style guide and adhering to its rules.
-The below samples have been made available for my graduation committee; others may request access.

 - At the Waterline by Brian K. Friesen: print proofread, pages 92–136